Guided Weber River Tubing trips through the whitewater Hen-Tag section of the “Mighty Weeb”.

 Launch from our Weber River Adventures base camp in Henefer.
 Shuttle service and guide included.

 Destination Sports offers guided whitewater tubing trips from our Weber River Adventures Base Camp in Henefer, through the Hen-Tag reach to Taggart, with shuttle service included.
-We also offer tube and life jacket rentals out of our Morgan store.
+For those who prefer to go out on their own, we offer tube and life jacket rentals out of our Morgan store.

 Depending on water flow, and how much you stop, these trips usually last about two to three hours and cover eight miles with Class II and lower Class III rapids.
 As you pass through the beautiful Weber Canyon, take in loads of spectacular local scenery.
 Expect to encounter whitewater, rough-and-tumble bouldery sections, and strong currents that often push you towards obstacles such as tree branches and rocks.
 This can present intense challenges for some of our guests.
 For this reason, we recommend that tubers have some prior river skills or tubing experience.